 "See, my servant will act wisely," God declared in Isaiah 52:13.
-Last week we examined the first six verses of our text and learned two identifying marks of The Servant.
-One, when He comes He will experience honor.

-Isaiah 52:13 again, "See, my servant will act wisely; he will be raised and lifted up and highly exalted."
-Isaiah predicted the coming Messiah would be a King, one before whom all kings would "shut their mouths (52:15)."
+Last week we looked at the first six verses of our text and learned two identifying marks of The Servant.
+First, we learned that when He comes He will experience honor.
+"He will be raised and lifted up and highly exalted."
+So Isaiah predicted the coming Messiah would be a King, one before whom all kings would "shut their mouths (52:15)."

-But before the honor, He would experience something else.
-Humiliation.
-Isaiah said that before the Messiah would rule, He would suffer.
-Many would be "appalled" at him, at his "disfigured," "marred" appearance (52:14).
-He would have "no beauty or majesty to attract us to him, nothing in his appearance that we should desire him (53:2)."
-According to Isaiah, The Servant is going to be "despised and rejected by men, a man of sorrows, and familiar with suffering (53:3)."
+But before the honor, He would experience something else...humiliation.
+Before He rules, says Isaiah, the Messiah will suffer.
+Many will be "appalled" at him, says Isaiah, at his "disfigured" and "marred" appearance (52:14).
+He will have "no beauty or majesty to attract us to him, nothing in his appearance that we should desire him (53:2)."
+This Servant is going to be "despised and rejected by men, a man of sorrows, and familiar with suffering (53:3)."

 Yet why?
-Why would God subject His chosen Servant to such abuse and suffering?
-That's the question God Himself answers through Isaiah in the passage before us today.
-In Isaiah 53:4-6, the prophet predicted that the Messiah would suffer and ultimately die as a substitute.
+Why would God subject His chosen Messiah to such abuse and suffering?
+It's that question that God Himself answers through Isaiah in the passage before us today.
+In Isaiah 53:4-6, we find out that it was God's purpose for the Messiah to suffer and ultimately die as a substitute.

-What does it mean to say the Messiah died as a substitute?
+The Messiah, a substitute?
+What does that mean?
 When a teacher gets sick, the principal makes a phone call and lines up a substitute.
 When a ballplayer gets hurt in a game, the coach looks at his bench and sends in a substitute.
-A substitute is someone who takes the place of another.
+A substitute is someone who takes the place of another, right?

-In Isaiah's prophecy, that's what the Messiah did.
-He came as a substitute.
-But there's one huge difference.
-He came not just to live as a substitute, but to die as one.
-What does that mean?
-We're going to see this morning.
-In His death, The Servant took upon Himself three things as revealed in verses 4-6.
+According to Isaiah's prophecy, that's what the Messiah did.
+He came into the world assuming the role of a substitute, yet not just to live as a substitute, but to die as one.

+I have good news for you, my friend.
+God provided a substitute for sinners like you and me.
+In His death, God's chosen servant took upon Himself three things that we should experience, as Isaiah explains in verses 4-6.